 - Lafayette in True Blood.

-- In the Call of Cthulhu/Delta Green supplement Countdown, characters with psychic powers are in big trouble.
+- In the Delta Green supplement Countdown, characters with psychic powers are in big trouble.
 Their information gathering abilities make it easier for them to see things related to the Cthulhu Mythos, which causes them to lose Sanity (and go insane) even faster than regular investigators.

 - Alma of the FEAR games was actually driven completely insane by her sensitivity to other peoples' emotions.